When talking about pain and suffering, most people tend to think that they are one and the same.

 Now that you’ve come to understand the differences between pain and suffering, you might be wondering why some people give in to suffering.

-Below are some of the major causes why.
+Below are some of the major reasons for suffering.

 Thoughts and Beliefs